marienahapetian/portfolio-gallery/readme.txt

 Using right left arrows inside the popup you can slide within all gallery projects.
 The “cross” button in the upper right corner closes the popup going back to the gallery items.

+Gallery / Content-Popup view provides a zoom icon when users hover over the portfolio gallery  images.
+There is a possibility to select the position of category from the General Options of portfolio gallery.
+The popup description and labeled “View More” can be disabled from portfolio gallery options.

 *   **Full-Width Blocks**

 Full-Width Blocks is a type of view, which looks like portfolio gallery project which demonstrates images or videos on the left side, and title + description text on the right side.